A Broadband Wireless Access MMDS Transmitter Manufacturer and Systems Company

 1999: First international installation of high-speed, two-way wireless Internet system in the 3.4GHz band;

-2000: First design of a Nationwide network to provide 100 TV channels to 100 cable headends with two-way Internet connectivity and telephony.
+2000: First design of a Nationwide network to provide 100 TV channels to 100 cable headends with two-way Internet connectivity and

 2001: First design of a Nationwide network to provide TV and BWA for